mehek-niwas/PEEK/readme.md

 Currently, we provide a modified YOLOv5 implementation with the repo as well as a notebook demonstrating use of PEEK with YOLOv5.

 UPDATES:
+Notebook demo of PEEK used with a general CNN.
+Utilizes forward hooks ik PyTorch to store feature maps, then generates PEEK map corresponding to each convolutional layer

 * Jan 2025: New notebook with a demo of PEEK used with a VGG16 image classifier pretrained on ImageNet (implemented in PyTorch), added sample images locally.